 Insurance and Payment Information

-For your convenience, we accept cash, personal checks, money orders, and most major credit cards.
-Payment is expected at the time services are performed.
+We are happy to work with most insurance networks.
+We are preferred providers with Delta Dental (Premier & PPO), Anthem Blue 330, Anthem Complete and Health Resources.
+For your convenience we will submit insurance claims on your behalf.
+Payment is due at time services are rendered.
+We accept cash, personal checks, money orders, and most major credit cards.
 Feel free to contact our office if your treatment plan requires more comprehensive dental work and you want to discuss financial arrangements.

 Frequently Asked Questions